 And it all boils down to the decision-making speed.
 Data-driven organizations, which have analytical culture, use data to make real-time decisions making them be one step ahead of their competition.
 You might ask why?
 Well, it’s simple, the value of information is the highest at the moment when it enters the market, after that its value declines.
 So, by the time you’ve taken action, everybody else has already done it, and the information will be of no value for you anymore.

 So it’s not about technology, and it’s not about all these fancy hypes, it’s about the speed of decision-making.
 As they say on the stock market, the guys with the fastest internet connection will be on top, which translated here would be: the guys that can make decisions within milliseconds will be on top.

 And then we come to artificial intelligence.
 Of course, it’s going to change the world.
 When somebody’s talking about artificial intelligence, they’re probably talking about postage stamp applications.
 Why “postage stamp”?
 Because AI is only applicable in the field where you have gathered data, cleaned and prepared it, and prepared your algorithms for it.
 General AI my ass.

 And superintelligence?
-Not even in lightyears.
+Not even in light-years.
 We hear about it all the time from guys like Kurzweil, Hawking, Musk.
 But superintelligence?
-We don’t even understand the complexity of our brain.
-And what we’re trying to do is mimic our decisions in a computer.
+We don’t even understand the complexity of our brains.
+And what we’re trying to do is mimic our decisions on a computer.